-In connection with entering into Amendment No. 2 of the Fourth Amended and Restated Credit Agreement in November 2023, we entered into an interest rate swap designated as a cash flow hedge with an initial notional amount of \$ 75.0 million and an effective date of December 2023 and a maturity date of June 2027.
+In connection with entering into Amendment No. 2 to the Fourth Amended and Restated Credit Agreement, as amended (the "Credit Agreement") in November 2023, we entered into an interest rate swap designated as a cash flow hedge with an initial notional amount of \$ 75.0 million and an effective date of December 2023 and a maturity date of June 2027.
+In conjunction with the payoff of our term loan in June 2024, the interest rate swap was terminated resulting in a gain of \$1.4 million.